Metal Galaxy: Critical reception

 Metal Galaxy received generally positive reviews from music critics, with most praising the instrumentation and diversity of the music.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, the album received an average score of 69, which indicates "generally favorable reviews", based on ten reviews.

 Andrew Trendell of NME called the album a "wild ride that, through its sheer energy, is somehow infectiously accessible", while Classic Rock called the album "Wonderfully schizophrenic and shamelessly populist".
 A review by Kerrang! noted that "everything fizzes and bursts and explodes with neon delight" with a sound that's unique, yet familiar.
 Dean Van Nguyen of The Guardian considered the record "the kawaii metal My Beautiful Dark Twisted Fantasy" and an opus of the genre, and commented that the "pop vocals and traditional metal yelps creates a good-versus-evil battle that resembles dueling kaiju".
 Jason Pettigrew of Alternative Press called Metal Galaxy "striking in its abject weirdness", highlighting "In The Name Of" as "the best metallae-ton jam you've ever heard ".
 AllMusic writer James Christopher Monger made note how the album "tweaks the recipe just enough to feel fresh while maintaining the meticulous attention to detail and decibels", and that the opening track "Future Metal" presents the "idea of globe-trotting" throughout the album.

 Sam Walker-Smart of Clash Music noted that while the album won't likely draw in listeners who don't look past the band's gimmick, "it's ridiculously fun in places, and it's clear that the musicians have a real love and understanding of the genre."
 Michael Pementel from Consequence of Sound called the record the band's "heaviest and most exhilarating work to date", despite some songs not being super "metal", and stated that the "hyper instrumentation that explores various musical styles throughout the world" expands the band's catchiness.
 Sarah Shodipe of The Line of Best Fit praised the opening track "Future Metal" for bringing "grandiose, soaring moments", but criticized "Oh!
 Majinai" for being "not as organic as it could".
 Grayson Haver Currin of Pitchfork called the record "an exultant, near-absolute mess", and, aside from the highlights of "Kagerou" and "Shine", an "embarrassing gimmickry".

 Accolades

 Commercial performance

 Metal Galaxy debuted at number three on the Oricon Weekly Chart for the week of October 21, 2019, with 73,096 physical copies, as well as 5,700 digital copies.
-In the United Kingdom, the album debuted at number nineteen on the UK Albums Chart, becoming Babymetal's second top-twenty album on the chart.
-In the United States, Metal Galaxy debuted at number thirteen on the Billboard 200, becoming the highest-charting Japanese-language album in the chart's history.
-In October 2019, the band became the first Asian act to reach the peak of Billboard Top Rock Albums Chart.
+In the United Kingdom, the album debuted at number nineteen on the UK Albums Chart, becoming Babymetal's second Top 20 album on the chart.
+In the United States, Metal Galaxy debuted at number thirteen on the Billboard 200, becoming the highest-charting Japanese-language album in the chart's history, selling 28,000 copies in its first week.
+In the process, they also became the first Asian band to debut atop the US Top Rock Albums chart.
 The album has sold 96,735 copies in Japan as of December 2019.